-Despite all my blending efforts in Hungary, there are some little things that suddenly remind me of where I come from originally.
+Despite all my blending efforts in Hungary, there are some little things that suddenly remind me of where I come from originally (i.e France).

-For instance, the common sort of bread you get here is far too fluffy and too white to me.
-And I’ve never understood what the point is of a “kifli”, which is some kind of salty Austro-Hungarian version of a croissant!
+For instance, the common sort of bread you get in Budapest is far too fluffy and too white to me.
+And I’ve never understood what the point is of a “kifli”, which is some (far related) salty Austro-Hungarian cousin of a croissant!

 I’m thrilled I can almost do that now at Butter Brothers next to the Central Market.
 Well, not on Sunday!

-This sweet bakery is (also) a perfect stop for lunch as they serve light salads, sandwiches and salty treats.
-All of which can be served to go or consumed inside (they now have some tables!) or on their small terrace (Spring-Summer).
-For dessert there are plenty of delicious pastries, and excellent coffee.
+This sweet bakery is (also) a nice stop for quick lunch bites (daily soup and usually some sandwiches).
+For dessert there are plenty of delicious pastries, excellent coffee, yogurt and even craft beers.
 Obviously there is freshly baked bread of all kinds all day but mind you they quickly fly off the shelves.
-All good but the croissants are not like in France (fyi, the taste is very similar but the texture isn’t!).
+And the croissants are almost like in France (fyi, the taste is very similar but the texture isn’t!).

-Oh and bonus, you can get fresh milk and butter right from the owner’s cows!
+Oh and bonus, you can get fresh milk from the owner’s cows!

-Worth mentioning as well is the service, very friendly and professional.
+Worth mentioning as well that the service is very friendly and professional.